-$$g{\alpha\beta} = \eta{\alpha\beta} \equiv \{-1 \text{ if } \alpha = \beta = 0, +1 \text{ if } \alpha = \beta = (x, \text{ or } y, \text{ or } z), 0 \text{ otherwise} \}.$$ (24.6)
+$$g{\alpha\beta} = \eta{\alpha\beta} \equiv \{-1 \text{ if } \alpha = \beta = 0, +1 \text{ if } \alpha = \beta = (x, \text{ or } y, \text{ or } z), 0 \text{ otherwise} \}.$$ (25.6)

-Turn, now, to a first look at gravity-induced constraints on the size of a local Lorentz frame: Above the earth set up, initially, a family of local Lorentz frames scattered over the entire region from two earth radii out to four earth radii, with all the frames initially at rest with respect to the earth (Fig. 24.2a).
+Turn, now, to a first look at gravity-induced constraints on the size of a local Lorentz frame: Above the earth, set up a family of local Lorentz frames scattered over the entire region from two earth radii out to four earth radii, with all the frames initially at rest with respect to the earth (Fig. 25.2a).
 From experience-or, if you prefer, from Newton's theory of gravity which after all is quite accurate near earth-we know that, as time passes, these frames will all fall toward the earth.
 If (as a pedagogical aid) we drill holes through the earth to let the frames continue falling after reaching the earth's surface, the frames will all pass through the earth's center and fly out the earth's opposite side.

-Fig. 24.2: (a) A family of local Lorentz frames, all momentarily at rest above the earth's surface. (b) A family of local, 2-dimensional Euclidean coordinate systems on the earth's surface.
+Fig. 25.2: (a) A family of local Lorentz frames, all momentarily at rest above the earth's surface. (b) A family of local, 2-dimensional Euclidean coordinate systems on the earth's surface.
 The nonmeshing of Lorentz frames in (a) is analogous to the nonmeshing of Euclidean coordinates in (b) and motivates attributing gravity to a curvature of spacetime.

-Obviously, two adjacent frames, which initially were at rest with respect to each other, acquire a relative velocity during their fall, which causes them to interpenetrate and pass through each other as they cross the earth's center.
-Gravity is the cause of this relative velocity.
+Obviously, two adjacent frames, which initially were at rest with respect to each other, acquire a relative velocity during their fall, which causes them to interpenetrate and pass through each other.
+Gravity is the cause of their relative velocity.